 If you know that you will need additional certifications in the future, you can save money by purchasing the classes together.
 Remember, there is no time limit on taking and passing the exam.
 You can purchase all the classes you need and take the tests on your own time.

 The team at the online ACLS Training Center works hard to stay up to date with new cardiac-related information and practices.
-For example, our courses have been updated to reflect the significant changes made by the American Heart Association® in 2016.
 When you get ACLS, PLS, or BLS certified, you are current on all the latest information.

 Just follow these steps to begin your training.
 Don’t worry; we walk you through every step once you sign up.

-Once you have passed the Penny Nolan BLS, PALS, or ACLS test, you will immediately be able to download an instant provider card.
-We will also mail you a physical card within one business day.
-For those of you in an extreme hurry, we also offer next-day shipping for your hard copy provider card at an additional cost once you complete your ACLS, BLS, or PALS certification.
+Once you have passed the Penny Nolan BLS, PALS, or ACLS test, you will immediately be able to download an instant provider eCard.
+We will also mail you a physical certificate within one business day upon request.
+Those who are in an extreme hurry can request next-day shipping of their hard copy provider certificate at an additional cost once they complete their ACLS, BLS, or PALS certification.
 Dallas residents who sign up and complete a certification or recertification program of courses are included in this offer.

 The following sections are devoted to Texas medical statistics.
 Every statistic on this page is relevant to Texas ACLS, PALS and BLS certified professionals.

 Texas is a relatively average state when it comes to cardiovascular related statistics.
 It does, however, stand out in a few different categories.
 One of those categories is adult obesity.
 Texas has the highest rate of adult obesity at thirty one point seven percent (31.7%).
 They are only slightly higher than Oklahoma which has a rate of thirty one point three percent (31.3%).